beanie999/mikeBServiceBusDNExample/README.md

-# Example Azure Function instrumented by New Relic
+# Example C# Azure Function instrumented by New Relic
 This project provides an example Azure Function instrumented by New Relic taking messages from a Service Bus.

 ## How it works